symbol/symbol-docs/source/getting-started/first-application.rst

 2. Sign the transaction with the **ticket vendor account**, so that the network can verify the authenticity of the transaction.

 .. note:: Include the network generation hash to make the transaction only valid for your network.
-Open ``nodeUrl + '/node/info'`` in a new browser tab and copy the ``meta.networkGenerationHash`` value.
+Open :term:`NODE_URL` ``/node/info`` in a new browser tab and copy the ``meta.networkGenerationHash`` value.

 .. example-code::